-Gluten is a protein found in grains like wheat, rye or barley.
-It is what gives bread the chewy texture that we all love.
-But, when gluten signals your immune system to target normal, healthy cells, it leads to celiac disease (CD).
+Grains like wheat, rye or barley all have gluten.
+Gluten is a protein and it gives bread the chewy texture that we all love.
+But, when gluten signals your immune system to target normal, healthy cells, it leads to celiac disease.

-Genetic changes in two immune system genes, HLA-DQA1 and HLA-DQB1 are the main risk factors for CD .
-HLA genes encode proteins that are normally involved in alerting the immune system against harmful foreign bodies, such as viruses and bacteria.
+Genetic changes in two immune system genes, HLA-DQA1 and HLA-DQB1 are the main risk factors for CD.
+HLA genes encode proteins that are normally involved in alerting the immune system against harmful foreign bodies, like viruses and bacteria.

 Initial signs of CD include digestive problems, like bloating, stomachaches and diarrhea.
 However, they can often be mistaken for a number of other conditions, including lactose intolerance or Crohn’s disease.

 It’s very difficult to diagnose CD solely based on symptoms.
-Since some people with CD develop secondary health problems, without ever having any of the typical digestive symptoms.
+Especially since some people with CD develop secondary health problems, without ever having any of the typical digestive symptoms.

 Undiagnosed CD is very dangerous.
 Even small amounts of gluten can cause severe intestinal damage, leading to life-threatening conditions.
 On top of that, the digestive symptoms can worsen overtime, leading to more severe symptoms like anemia, osteoporosis, infertility, depression and epilepsy.

-The recent gluten-free movement was spurred on by a study lead by an Australian group in 2011.
-They concluded that gluten causes digestive problems, even in people without CD.
+One study lead by an Australian group in 2011 was behind the recent gluten-free movement.
+These researchers concluded that gluten causes digestive problems, even in people without CD.